anamoyee/RoboBottom/README.md

 - [ ] cancelling by name (`cancel <name>` instead of `cancel <number>`)
 - [x] Add reminder pages
 - [x] Set the custom status (Not "watching")
-- [ ] Make "Your reminders" NOT reply-actioonable
+- [x] Make "Your reminders" NOT reply-actionable
-- [ ] Filter last backtick if number of them is odd
+- [x] Filter last backtick if number of them is odd
-- [ ] placeholders like in execute
 - [ ] fix the fucking value error shit (matching `4h:` bruh how)
-- [ ] acknowledged robo reminders (you have to click ack for it to stop rescheduling
+- [ ] acknowledged robo reminders (you have to click ack for it to stop rescheduling)
+- [ ] quick reschedule buttons

 ~~<style>s{color: crimson;} b,strong{text-decoration:underline}</style>~~
 <!-- I am MEGUMIN the greatest mage among crimson demons and wielder of EXPLOSION MAGIC -->